hugorbarbosa/cpp-design-patterns/uml/UML_basics.md

 - How entities interact with others (components and interfaces).
 - External user interface.

-UML diagrams are divided into 2 categories: structure diagrams and behavior diagrams.
+UML diagrams are divided into 2 categories:

+- Structure diagrams.
+- Behavior diagrams.

 ## Structure diagrams